ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 When issues occur on a Linux/Ubuntu system a helpful message is (sometimes but not exclusively) printed to the application error log.
 Commonly these are found in respective paths below.

 #### Magento2 Log Location:
-Magento2 will capture errors and store them in files within the report diredtly located:
+Magento2 will capture errors and store them in files within the report directly located:

 ```bash
 /var/www/vhosts/example.com/htdocs/var/report
 ```

-If you're having an issue and there is no files genereted in the report directoy then review the `exception.log` and `system.log` files within `var/log`.
+If you're having an issue and there is no files generated in the report directory then review the `exception.log` and `system.log` files within `var/log`.

 ```bash
 /var/www/vhosts/example.com/htdocs/var/log